okta/okta-mobile-swift/README.md

 [![Support](https://img.shields.io/badge/support-Developer%20Forum-blue.svg)][devforum]
 [![API Reference](https://img.shields.io/badge/docs-reference-lightgrey.svg)][swiftdocs]

-# Okta Swift IDX SDK
+# Okta IDX Swift SDK

-This repository contains the Okta IDX SDK for Swift.
-This SDK can be used in your native client code (iOS, macOS) to assist in authenticating users against the Okta Identity Engine.

-> :grey_exclamation: The use of this SDK requires you to be a part of our limited general availability (LGA) program with access to Okta Identity Engine.
-If you want to request to be a part of our LGA program for Okta Identity Engine, please reach out to your account manager.
+> :grey_exclamation: The use of this SDK requires usage of the Okta Identity Engine.
+This functionality is in general availability but is being gradually rolled out to customers.
+If you want to request to gain access to the Okta Identity Engine, please reach out to your account manager.
 If you do not have an account manager, please reach out to oie@okta.com for more information.

 > :warning: Beta alert!
 This library is in beta.
 See [release status](#release-status) for more information.

+This library is built for projects written in Swift to communicate with Okta as an OAuth 2.0 + OpenID Connect provider.
+It works with [Okta's Identity Engine](https://developer.okta.com/docs/concepts/ie-intro/) to authenticate and register users.

+To see this library working in a sample, check out our [iOS Sample Application](Samples/EmbeddedAuthWithSDKs)

 **Table of Contents**